CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

-## Multiple Scales
-Running at multiple scales might drastically slow down the speed, but it will increase the accuracy.
-Given the CNN input size (set with `net_resolution`), `scale_number` and `scale_gap` configure the number of scales to use and the gap between them, respectively.
-For instance, `--scale_number 3 --scale_gap 0.15` means using 3 scales at resolution: (1), (1-0.15) and (1-2*0.15) times the `net_resolution`.

 ## Heat Maps Storing
 The following command will save all the body part heat maps, background heat map and Part Affinity Fields (PAFs) in the folder `output_heatmaps_folder`.
 It will save them on PNG format.
 Instead of individually saving each of the 67 heatmaps (18 body parts + background + 2 x 19 PAFs) individually, the library concatenate them vertically into a huge (width x #heatmaps) x (height) matrix.
 The PAFs channels are multiplied by 2 because there is one heatmpa for the x-coordinates and one for the y-coordinates.
 The order is body parts + bkg + PAFs.
 It will follow the sequence on POSE_BODY_PART_MAPPING in [include/openpose/pose/poseParameters.hpp](../include/openpose/pose/poseParameters.hpp).
 ```
 ./build/examples/openpose/openpose.bin --video examples/media/video.avi --heatmaps_add_parts --heatmaps_add_bkg --heatmaps_add_PAFs --write_heatmaps output_heatmaps_folder/
 ```

-## Some Important Configuration Flags
-Please, in order to check all the real time pose demo options and their details, run `./build/examples/openpose/openpose.bin --help`.
-We describe here some of the most important ones.

-- `--face`: If enabled, it will also detect the faces on the image.
-Note that this will considerable slow down the performance and increse the required GPU memory.
-In addition, the greater number of people on the image, the slower OpenPose will be.
-- `--hand`: Analogously to `--face`, but applied to hands.
-Note that this will also slow down the performance, increse the required GPU memory and its speed depends on the number of people.
-- `--video input.mp4`: Input video.
-If omitted, it will use the webcam.
-- `--camera 3`: Choose webcam number (default: 0).
-If `--camera`, `--image_dir` and `--write_video` are omitted, it is equivalent to use `--camera 0`.
-- `--image_dir path_to_images/`: Run on all images (jpg, png, bmp, etc.) in `path_to_images/`.
-You can test the program with the image directory `examples/media/`.
-- `--write_video path.avi`: Render images with this prefix: `path.avi`.
-You can test the program with the example video `examples/media/video.avi`.
-- `--write_images folder_path`: Render images on the folder `folder_path`.
-- `--write_keypoint path/`: Output JSON, XML or YML files with the people pose data on the `path/` folder.
-- `--process_real_time`: It might skip frames in order to keep the final output displaying frames on real time.
-- `--disable_blending`: If selected, it will only render the pose skeleton or desired heat maps, while blocking the original background.
-Also related: `part_to_show`, `alpha_pose`, and `alpha_pose`.
-- `--part_to_show`: Select the prediction channel to visualize (default: 0).
-0 to visualize all the body parts, 1-18 for each body part heat map, 19 for the background heat map, 20 for all the body part heat maps together, 21 for all the PAFs, 22-40 for each body part pair PAF.
-- `--no_display`: Display window not opened.
-Useful if there is no X server and/or to slightly speed up the processing if visual output is not required.
-- `--num_gpu 2 --num_gpu_start 1`: Parallelize over this number of GPUs starting by the desired device id.
-Default `num_gpu` is -1, which will use all the available GPUs.
-- `--scale_number 3 --scale_gap 0.15`: Use 3 scales, 1, (1-0.15), (1-0.15*2).
-Default is one scale.
-If you want to change the initial scale, you actually want to multiply your desired initial scale by the `net_resolution`.
-- `--net_resolution 656x368 --resolution 1280x720`: For HD images and video (default values).
-- `--net_resolution 496x368 --resolution 640x480`: For VGA images and video.
-- `--model_pose MPI`: It will use MPI (15 body keypoints).
-Default: COCO (18 body keypoints).
-MPI is slightly faster.
-The variation `MPI_4_layers` sacrifies accuracy in order to further increase speed.
-- `--logging_level 3`: Logging messages threshold, range [0,255]: 0 will output any message & 255 will output none.
-Current messages in the range [1-4], 1 for low priority messages and 4 for important ones.